 Foreign Language (Kindergarten, Grades 1-8)

-French or Spanish is taught two, three, or four times a week, depending on the grade level of the children.
+French or Spanish is taught two, three, or three times a week, depending on the grade level of the children.
 At the K-3rd grade levels, both Spanish is taught for one semester and French is taught the other.
 At the 4th through 8th grade level, there is one class of Spanish and one class of French.
-Students may change languages from year to year, though it is required that from sixth grade on, students remain in the same language.
+Beginning in 4th grade students remain in the language of their choice.
 In the early grades, children learn through a diversity of oral and practical activities with addition to reading and writing as they progress through the course.
 The emphasis is on songs, rhymes, stories, games and role plays and on making familiar classroom activities part of the language learning process.
 Through speaking, listening and being listened to, children sort out their understanding of new experience and language.
 Foreign language instruction in the upper grades focuses on vocabulary in practical daily-life themes, establishing a limited, but useful vocabulary, and familiarity with the native countries’ customs, history, and culture.
 In higher levels, the study of the foreign language emphasizes on communicating with accuracy and stresses meaningful cultural context.
 Students enrolled in French or Spanish in seventh and eighth grades may earn a credit that the local high schools accept.

 Art (Grades 1-8)